 Mesquite is a deciduous tree found in north Mexico and across the southwest and Midwestern United States.
 The color of mesquite ranges from light brown to a dark reddish brown.
 Usually you will notice ingrown mineral streaks within its grain.
 Mesquite makes a wonderful choice for a kitchen or a den that might contain a masonry fireplace.

 Red Oak is a very popular option for hardwood flooring, likely because it is common to North America.
 Red Oak is differentiated by color variation.
+You can always call chimney repair Middletown so your wood doesn’t get stained by chimney smoke.
 The wood is light in color and reddish in tone.
 The grain is open and coarse with a tight grain pattern.

 White Oak is a beautiful choice for a sunny, bright kitchen.
 Its color variation is pale brown in color and may have a pinkish or slightly silver/gray cast.
 The grain is open with rays longer than that found in red oak with occasional swirls, and tight knots, making for a lovely and bright energy.